gobeyondidentity/developer-docs/guides/integrate-wordpress.md

 ### Create a Realm and Application in Beyond Identity

 Please follow the instructions in our Getting Started guide to [Create a Realm and Application](https://developer.beyondidentity.com/docs/v1/getting-started#8-configure-beyond-identity-to-manage-identities-for-your-app).

+**NOTE**: When creating your application, set the **Token Endpoint Auth Method** to "Client Secret Post" rather than the default.

 We will overwrite the *Redirect URI* and *Trusted Origin* values later in this process, so you can use the dummy values from the linked guide above.

 At this point, your Beyond Identity Admin Console should be configured with a realm and an application set up.

+### Configuring your new application
+  We need to configure the new application that we have created.
+Most of the defaults we selected above are

+  1. Verify that **PKCE** is disabled
+  1. Verify that  **Token Endpoint Auth Method** is set to "Client Secret Post"
+  1. Set **Subject** to "id"
+  1. Hit **"Submit"**

 ### Set up an Authenticator Config for your app
   This will set up an Authenticator